Ealing: Language

-Ealing has been described by the Guardian as "the nation's hotspot for Polish speaking."
+Ealing has been described by The Guardian as "the nation's hotspot for Polish speaking".

-After English, the most common languages are (in 2017) Polish (8%), Punjabi (8%), Somali (7%), Arabic (6%), Urdu (5%), and Tamil (4%).
+After English, the most common languages were (in 2017) Polish (8%), Punjabi (8%), Somali (7%), Arabic (6%), Urdu (5%), and Tamil (4%).
 The biggest increase over the 5 years to April 2017 was Polish and tapering off – 4,363 Polish-speaking children in 2017 was 41 more than in 2016.

 Media

 Westside 89.6FM is a community station mainly for the borough from studios based in neighbouring Hanwell.
 Blast Radio is the student station for the University of West London based at Ealing Studios who broadcast across the area on (RSL) in May.
 A digital local newspaper exists for the borough.

 EALING.NEWS is an independent community news website covering all of Ealing’s seven towns and soft-launched in July 2022.

 Politics

-Ho Chi Minh reportedly worked as either a chef or dish washer (reports vary) at the Drayton Court Hotel in West Ealing.
+President Ho Chi Minh worked as either a chef or dish washer (reports vary) at the Drayton Court Hotel in West Ealing.

-The North Korean Embassy at 73 Gunnersbury Avenue.
+The North Korean Embassy is at 73 Gunnersbury Avenue.